ixianming/laravel-route-service-provider/README.md

 #### Use Package Auto-Discovery

-- Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+- Laravel 5.5+ uses package Auto-Discovery, so doesn't require you to manually add the `ServiceProvider`.

-- You don't need to comment on Laravel's routing service provider (unless the extension package throws a prompt).
+- You don't need to comment on Laravel's route service provider (unless the extension package throws a prompt).

 #### Don't Use Package Auto-Discovery

 If the Laravel version is less than 5.5 or don't use package auto-discovery:

+- Comment Laravel's route service provider `App\Providers\RouteServiceProvider::class` in the `providers` array in `config/app.php`.

 - Add the extension's service provider `Ixianming\Routing\RouteServiceProvider::class` to the `providers` array in `config/app.php`.

-- Comment Laravel's routing service provider `App\Providers\RouteServiceProvider::class` in the `providers` array in `config/app.php`.

 ```php
 'providers' => [